 Based on the concepts that have been considered and selected for use in the design, this is what the final Tesla Pump system will consist of.
 The housing that best meets the criteria needed to support the success of the project is the divergent housing with two inlets and one outlet, as well as the combination of bearing locations.
 When designing the disks, the most effective design was a combination of the notches located around the perimeter of the disk, with either the rectangular or teardrop hole designs considered in the Pugh Matrix.
 Variable disk spacing was chosen for loading the disks onto the shaft specified for disk use.
 For the nozzle design, the best to accomplish the necessary pressure rise of the pump was the round nozzle.
 For the shaft of the system the best selection ended up being the spline shaft concept E, as it allowed for the most versatility among the disc placement and stress distribution.
 The bearings being used for the project were considered next, and of the three choices outlined, the ball bearing was chosen because the loads in this application would be relatively small, and they are the cheapest bearings to acquire.
 Finally, the best material for the overall Tesla Pump design was determined to be Stainless Steel 316, for it successfully fulfills the cryogenic function of the design.

-1.8 Spring Project Plan
+1.8 Project Plan

-The Spring Project Plan will help the team set milestones that will be achieved in the future semester.
-This will help keep the project on track to be completed within the
+The current project plan will help the team set milestones that will be achieved during the semester.
+This will help keep the project on track and within the